poetapp/node/README.md

 For more information about claims and their structure, please see: https://github.com/poetapp/documentation/blob/master/reference/claims.md

+### Verifying the Claim is on Bitcoin's Blockchain

+Once node receives a claim, it stores the claim with some metadata including the following:
+* The highest block read at the time node stores the claim
+* Placeholders for the actual block that was mined including the claim

+This allows the node application to track whether or not the claim actually has been successfully saved to the Bitcoin blockchain.
+There is a configuration value, `maxBlockHeightDelta`, that determines how far ahead the blockchain will grow before resubmitting the claim.
+Comparing this value against the delta between the highest block read and the block read at the time of claim creation will determine whether node resubmits the claim.

 ### Po.et JS
 All the claim logic is abstracted away in [Po.et JS](https://github.com/poetapp/poet-js), so if you are working with JavaScript or TypeScript you can simply use the library: